ashkaaar/NLP-chatbot/README.md

 ### Preferred Approach

-Given the task of developing a chatbot to tackle science-related inquiries, I opted for a hybrid approach.
+Given the task of developing a chatbot to tackle science-related inquiries, I opted for:

 - **Fine-tuned Pretrained Model**: I chose to fine-tune a DialoGPT model on science-related data to ensure contextually relevant responses.
 This involves training the pretrained DialoGPT model on a custom dataset specifically curated for science-related queries.
 By fine-tuning the model, I adapt it to understand and generate responses tailored to scientific topics, ensuring accuracy and relevance in its interactions.